schoology/interview_environment/README.md

    * __Memory:__ 4Gb
    * __CPUs:__ 4vCPUs

+2. git needs to be installed on your machine so this repository can be checked out and submodules can be included

-2. First, download and install [Virtualbox](https://www.virtualbox.org/) which is the default virtualization technology used by vagrant.
+3. First, download and install [Virtualbox](https://www.virtualbox.org/) which is the default virtualization technology used by vagrant.

-3. Next, download and install [vagrant](http://www.vagrantup.com/) which should be considered a driver, or front-end for various virtualization technologies (e.g. Virtualbox).
+4. Next, download and install [vagrant](http://www.vagrantup.com/) which should be considered a driver, or front-end for various virtualization technologies (e.g. Virtualbox).

-4. Once vagrant and virtaulbox are installed, open up a command line and execute the following (note: In windows you should make sure vagrant is in your PATH environment variable).
+5. Once vagrant and virtaulbox are installed, open up a command line and execute the following (note: In windows you should make sure vagrant is in your PATH environment variable).

          vagrant plugin install vagrant-omnibus
          vagrant plugin install vagrant-vbguest

    Installing the vagrant-vbguest plugin is necessary to ensure that vagrant checks that the version of VirtualBox Guest       Additions installed on the guest operating system matches the version of VirtualBox being used to run the virtual       machine.
 In cases where the VirtualBox Guest Addtions version does not match the version of VirtualBox, you may see vagrant report errors or have trouble providing basic functionality such as networking or mapping of shared drives.

-5. Finally, clone the repo and checkout any submodules
+6. Finally, clone this repo and checkout any submodules

          git submodule init
          git submodule update